yairm210/Unciv/Installing-on-macOS.md

 5. Congratulations, you have now installed UnCiv.
 You may want to add a shortcut to the desktop to be able to open the game more easily.

 _(Sadly UnCiv dose not auto update when installing it using this method on macOS so you will need to download the latest Unciv.jar from Github every time you want to update the game.)_

+## Installing from source

+For instructions on how to install UnCiv from source see [Building locally without Android Studio](https://github.com/yairm210/Unciv/wiki/Building-locally-without-Android-Studio).
+It is not recommended to use this method as it achieves the same result as the first method whilst being much more complicated and prone to errors along the way.

+_(Sadly UnCiv dose not auto update when installing it using this method on macOS so you will need to follow these steps every time you want to update the game.)_